DataDog/integrations-core/pdh_check/README.md

 See [metadata.csv][4] for a list of metrics provided by this integration.

 ### Events
-The PDH check does not include any event at this time.
+The PDH check does not include any events at this time.

 ### Service Checks
-The PDH check does not include any service check at this time.
+The PDH check does not include any service checks at this time.

 [1]: https://app.datadoghq.com/account/settings#agent